Music of Greenland: Other Inuit folk song traditions

 Many Inuit folk games revolve around song as well, including string games, hide-and-seek, juggling and rhymes and riddles.
 The katajjaq tradition is also well-known; it is a vocal contest between two women, standing facing each other.
 They sing songs, using throat-singing and imitating animal cries or other sounds.
 Katajjaq is a game, but is often stopped because both women begin laughing.

 In addition to the drum dance and game songs, Greenlandic Inuit have a tradition of piseq (piserk, personal song) songs.
 These are expressive, spiritual, superstitious or narrative and may be composed for drum dances.
 Piseq and other vocal traditions aside from song games include a number of styles and tones, which vary depending on the social context of the performance.
 For example, a soft vocal tone is used both for character illustration in a narrative song and for personal songs in private settings.
 Many songs use only a few real words, interspersed among numerous vocables, or non-lexical syllables like ai-ya-yainga.
 Inuit songs are strophic and mostly use six different pitches; textual and melodic motifs are common.
 A song's word length and accentuation determines the rhythm, giving the songs a recitative-like style.

 European music

 With the arrival of Danes, new instruments and forms of European-derived music became popular like the fiddle, accordion and Christian hymns, while Moravian missionaries introduced violins, brass instruments and a tradition of purely instrumental music.
-The most influential Moravian importation, however, was the polyphonic choir, which has produced popular modern vocal groups like Mik. (dansemik) is a long-standing form of Inuit polka, which produced popular songs and virtuosos like accordion player Louis Andreasen.
+The most influential Moravian importation, however, was the polyphonic choir, which has produced popular modern vocal groups like Mik.
+At some point, pipe organs were introduced to some churches in Greenland, and a number of these instruments can be found scattered around the country, though all are small in comparison to many of the organs found in major churches in Europe and elsewhere.
+Kalattuut (dansemik) is a long-standing form of Inuit polka, which produced popular songs and virtuosos like accordion player Louis Andreasen.
 There is also a modern style called vaigat, which is similar to country music.